alpnak/Microstrip_Quarter-wave_Transformer-MATLAB-ANSYS_HFSS/README.md

-# Microstrip Quarter-Wave Impedance Transformer
+# Microstrip Quarter-Wave Impedance Transformer Design and Analysis with MATLAB & ANSYS HFSS

-Design, theoretical analysis, and full-wave EM simulation of a microstrip quarter-wave impedance transformer matching a 90 Ω load to a 50 Ω source at a 2 GHz center frequency, developed for the ELE 331 – Electromagnetic Field Theory course project (TOBB University of Economics and Technology, 2024–2025 Summer Term).
+Design, theoretical analysis, and full-wave EM simulation of a microstrip quarter-wave impedance transformer matching a 90 Ω load to a 50 Ω source at a 2 GHz center frequency, developed for the Electromagnetic Field Theory project.

 ## Overview